-- ▷ trf and tfr as analogues to rf and fr but for translation-read (T) events. - ▷ iio ("intra-instruction order") which relates events of the same instruction in the order they occur during execution of that instruction's intra-instruction semantics as defined by the Arm ASL. - ▷ same-va, same-ipa, same-pa relations which relate events whose virtual, intermediate physical or physical address of the associated explicit memory access are the same. - ▷ same-va-page, same-ipa-page, same-pa-page which relate events whose associated explicit memory events are in the same page (e.g. 4KiB chunk) of the virtual, intermediate physical or physical address space. - > same-asid, same-vmid relates events for which translations for the associated memory event are using the same ASID or VMID. - ▷ wco, a generalised coherence order which includes TLBIs.
+- ▷ trf and tfr as analogues to rf and fr but for translation-read (T) events. - ▶ iio ("intra-instruction order") which relates events of the same instruction in the order they occur during execution of that instruction's intra-instruction semantics as defined by the Arm ASL. - > same-va, same-ipa, same-pa relations which relate events whose virtual, intermediate physical or physical address of the associated explicit memory access are the same. - ⊳ same-va-page, same-ipa-page, same-pa-page which relate events whose associated explicit memory events are in the same page (e.g. 4KiB chunk) of the virtual, intermediate physical or physical address space. - ▶ wco, a generalised coherence order which includes TLBIs.

 Addresses, ASIDs and VMIDs Each translation table walk will read from registers and system registers and get a value for the (input) address, the current ASID and current VMID.
 We then relate each T with any other T where the translation associated with it is for the same virutal address (with same-va), the same intermediate-physical address (with same-ipa), or the same resulting physical address (same-pa).
-This means that all T events within a translation have the same same- relations.
-We also include relations which match translation's virtual, intermediate physical and physical addresses if they are in the same page rather than exactly, with the same rules, but as a same--page relation.
+This means that all T events within a translation have the same same-\ relations.
+We also include relations which match translation's virtual, intermediate physical and physical addresses if they are in the same page rather than exactly, with the same rules, but as a same-\-page relation.